Steelcase Gesture Review (2026)

 Seat height: 16"–21" | Seat depth: 15.75"–18.75" | Back height: 24" | List price: ~$1,649

 This is an independent review.
 The Steelcase Gesture is my daily chair — I've used it in my Berkeley apartment for close to a year as my primary work and study chair.
-Before buying it, I spent months with a lower back and shoulder issue that had worsened from years in undersized lecture chairs.
-The Gesture was a deliberate purchase after eliminating alternatives on spec: this is the chair I actually chose, for reasons I'll explain throughout this review.
+Before buying it, I was dealing with constant lower back aches and upper back and shoulder aches that built up over every long study session.
+The kind of aches where you end the day wanting a massage.
+I'd been through years of lecture hall seats and cheap dorm chairs that were never built for someone 6'4", and it showed.

-The comparison baseline throughout this review is the Steelcase Leap Plus — the obvious alternative for tall users who need more dimensional range — and the Herman Miller Aeron Size C, which targets the same user with a fundamentally different design philosophy.
+The comparison baseline throughout this review is the Steelcase Leap Plus — the obvious alternative for tall users who need more dimensional range — and the Herman Miller Aeron Size C, which targets a similar buyer with a fundamentally different design philosophy.

 Key Specifications